Homes for Londoners Board

 - a task-and-finish work programme for policy development and innovation

-As Chairman of the Policy Committee Mark is Deputy Chairman of TheCityUK, the promotional body for the UK financial services industry, and the International Regulatory Strategy Group, a Vice Chairman of London Councils, a Member of the Board and past Chairman of Central London Forward, a grouping of eight inner London authorities, and a member of the board of London and Partners, the promotional body for London.
+As Chairman of the Policy Committee Mark was Deputy Chairman of TheCityUK, the promotional body for the UK financial services industry, and the International Regulatory Strategy Group, a Vice Chairman of London Councils, a Member of the Board and past Chairman of Central London Forward, a grouping of eight inner London authorities, and a member of the board of London and Partners, the promotional body for London.
 He is also a board member of the Centre for London, a think tank.

 Outside the City, Mark holds a portfolio of non-executive positions.
 He is Chairman of the Housing and Finance Institute and Yatterbox Ltd and a member of PwC's Advisory Board.
 Among the previous positions he has held are Director General of the Building Societies Association (1986-93), the Council of Mortgage Lenders (1989-93) and the Association of British Insurers (1993-99).
 He has also been a non-executive director of a number of commercial companies including Countryside Properties, Comino, Travelers Insurance Company, Scottish Mutual, Scottish Provident and Abbey National Life and a board member of the Housing Corporation, the Gibraltar Financial Services Commission, the National Consumer Council and the Regulatory Policy Committee.
 From 1999 to 2012 he ran his own consulting business, Boleat Consulting, specialising in regulation, public policy and housing finance.
 His clients included international agencies, governments and corporations.
 He has published a number of books on housing finance, regulation and trade associations.